Attorneys for Victims of Police Brutality

 There are three methods to file a complaint about police brutality:

 - Civil suits.
-You must hire an attorney to represent you for a civil suit.
+You must hire an attorney to represent you in a civil suit.
 An attorney will weigh the details of a case to determine the best way to pursue a settlement.

 Regardless of the situation, your best option is to consult with an experienced police misconduct attorney.
 Whatever the details of your case may be, an attorney will be able to determine the best course of action for seeking justice.